hexabyte23/QuarkTx/Doc/radio.md

 	Ready
 	>

-The booting messages show a line started with **e-**, meaning that an error has been raised during booting sequence.
+The line started with **e-** is an error raised during booting sequence.
 (See [**Error messages**](#error-pane) pane for errors detail).

-This '**e-edic**' error can occurs in 2 cases : You really have an EEPROM data corruption or this is the first time ever you start QuartTx.
-To clean this error you must calibrate all sensors connected.
+This specific '**e-edic**' error can occurs in 2 cases : You really have an EEPROM data corruption problem or this is the first time ever you start QuartTx.
+To clean this error you must calibrate all sensors connected, then save the result.

 ### First calibration